 Our business (including that of our portfolio companies) faces increasing public scrutiny related to environmental, social and governance ("ESG") activities, which are increasingly considered to contribute to reducing a company's operational risk, market risk and reputational risk, which may in turn impact the long-term sustainability of a company's performance.
 A variety of organizations measure the performance of companies on ESG topics, and the results of these assessments are widely publicized.
-In addition, investment in funds that specialize in companies that perform well in such assessments are increasingly popular, and major institutional investors have publicly emphasized the importance of such ESG measures to their investment decisions.
-We risk damage to our brand and reputation if we fail to act responsibly in a number of areas, including, but not limited to, diversity, equity and inclusion, human rights, climate change, environmental stewardship, corporate governance and considering ESG factors in our investment processes.
+In addition, investment in funds that specialize in companies that perform well in such assessments are increasingly popular, and major institutional investors have publicly emphasized the importance of such ESG ratings and measures to their investment decisions.
+We risk damage to our brand and reputation if we fail to act responsibly in a number of areas, including, but not limited to, diversity, equity and inclusion, human rights, climate change, environmental stewardship, support for local communities, corporate governance, transparency and consideration of ESG factors in our investment processes.
 Adverse incidents with respect to ESG activities could impact the value of our brand, our relationship with existing and future portfolio companies, the cost of our operations and relationships with investors, all of which could adversely affect our business and results of operations.

 However, regional and investor specific sentiment may differ in what constitutes a material positive or negative ESG corporate practice.
-There is no guarantee that the Company's corporate social responsibility practices will uniformly fit every investor's definition of best practices for all environmental, social and governance considerations across geographies and investor types.
+There is no guarantee that the Company's ESG and sustainability practices will uniformly fit every investor's definition of best practices for all environmental, social and governance considerations across geographies and investor types.
+If we do not successfully manage expectations across varied stakeholder interests, it could erode stakeholder trust, impact our reputation and constrain our investment opportunities.

 There is also a growing regulatory interest across jurisdictions in improving transparency regarding the definition, measurement and disclosure of ESG factors in order to allow investors to validate and better understand sustainability claims.
 For example, the SEC has proposed, or has announced that it is working on proposals for, rules that, among other matters, would establish a framework for reporting of climate-related risks, corporate and fund carbon emissions, broad diversity and capital management.
 At this time, there is uncertainty regarding the scope of such proposals or when they would become effective (if at all).
-In addition, in 2021 the SEC established an enforcement task force to look into ESG practices and disclosures by public companies and investment managers and has started to bring enforcement actions based on ESG disclosures not matching actual investment processes.
+In 2021, the SEC established an enforcement task force to look into ESG practices and disclosures by public companies and investment managers and has started to bring enforcement actions based on ESG disclosures not matching actual investment processes.
+Further, in 2022 the SEC issued a proposed rule regarding the enhancement and standardization of mandatory climate-related disclosures for investors that would mandate extensive disclosure of climate-related data, risks and opportunities for certain public companies.

 We and our portfolio companies are subject to the risk that similar measures might be introduced in other jurisdictions in the future.
 Additionally, compliance with any new laws or regulations increases our regulatory burden and could make compliance more difficult and expensive, affect the manner in which we or our portfolio companies conduct our businesses and adversely affect our profitability.